1How many solar panels do I need?

 The main parts of a solar system are inverters and solar panels.
 Equipment used to fasten the panels to your roof, cabling, railing etc. are also required and included in your NextGen Power solar system.

-3Where are the solar panels made?
+3Where are the solar panels manufactured?

 4What inverter should I purchase?

 Inverters come in many sizes.
-Most family sized systems consist of a 5 kilowatt inverter.
+Most family-sized systems consist of a 5 kilowatt inverter.
 This inverter size provides enough output to make a meaningful difference to most homes' energy costs.
 Limiting the inverter size to 5kw also enables you to qualify for the feed-in tariff, which is a credit your electricity retailer provides for excess solar power exported back to the grid.

 5What inverter brand should I purchase?